Dethatching Service by 207 Lawn Care Serving Southern Maine 38 Years!

-Dethatching – 207 Lawn Care is a valuable service for encouraging a healthy lawn.
-Moreover; thatch is the matted layer of dead and decaying grass, stems, and roots.
+Certainly, Our dethatching service from 207 Lawn Care is a valuable choice for encouraging the growth of a healthy lawn.
+Additionally; thatch is the matted layer of dead and decaying grass, stems, and roots.
 Grass clippings which are 80% water and decompose quickly, do not contribute to thatch.
-In addition; light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
+Furthermore; light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
 But; larger quantities of matted debris, however, need to be removed before problems occur.

 Need seasons grass cutting service?
 [CLICK HERE]

 Excess of thatch also prevents new grass seeds from reaching the soil to germinate.
-Additionally; these signs are all indicative of excess thatch, and this calls for dethatching.
+Moreover; these signs are all indicative of excess dead matter, and this calls for dethatching.

 Fast Efficient Removal Of Excess Debris

-Vigorous hand raking of small lawns will remove thatch, but this is labor intensive.
-Moreover; larger turf areas require power rakes or dethatchers.
+Vigorous hand raking of small lawns will remove thatch, but this is labor-intensive.
+However; larger turf areas require power rakes or dethatchers.
 The process has to be correctly timed to avoid damaging new grass plants.
 So; 207 Lawn Care is professionally equipped to handle dethatching of any size lawn.
-Our equipment is professional commercial grade, and it is efficient.
+Our equipment is heavy-duty commercial grade, and it is efficient.

 Thatch is a natural result of lawn care; it is a typical element.
 But it may go largely unnoticed until it creates a problem through excess buildup.
 Moreover; dethatching is typically warranted when your lawn turns yellow or looks unhealthy.